stacks-network/docs/src/pages/common/core_ref.md

 _Note: Using this API requires you to trust the server, but provides a faster onboarding experience.
 It also addresses performance issues for which querying a node itself would be too slow or difficult._

-{% include note.html content="If you are looking for the Stacks 1.0 RPC endpoint references, please follow [this link](https://core.blockstack.org/)." %}
+-> If you are looking for the Stacks 1.0 RPC endpoint references, please follow [this link](https://core.blockstack.org/).